 The City sponsors group medical health insurance plans, which are organized and administered through the terms and conditions of each Plan Provider.
 Employees granted coverage under any terms or agreement must also meet the conditions of eligibility as established by the Plan Provider.
-Information about each available plan (benefits, costs, etc.) is provided to eligible employees during open enrollment, upon hire, or through the Director of Administrative Services Assistant City Manager.
+Information about each available plan (benefits, costs, etc.) is provided to eligible employees during open enrollment, upon hire, or through the Assistant City Manager.